What are the responsibilities of an IT project manager? What does it take to be a good project manager and how much can you earn in this job?

 4. System Documentation

-Given, that the project manager works from a contract, they handle the deliverables in accordance.
+Given, that the IT project manager works from a contract, they handle the deliverables in accordance.
 Meaning that if the deliverables include system documentation (ex.: system design, operating documentation, operation manual etc.) they will ensure that the customer receives it during the project.

 5. Handling Problems, Escalation